-0

-l a To perform my volunteering role to the best of my ability.
-To follow the organisations procedures and standards, including health and safety and equal opportunities, in relation to its staff, volunteers and customers.
-To maintain the confidential information of the organisation and of its patients/customers.
-To meet time commitments and standards agreed to, except in exceptional circumstances, and to give reasonable notice so other arrangements can be made.
+- To help the service fulfil its objectives. - To perform my volunteering role to the best of my ability. - To follow the organisations procedures and standards, including health and safety and equal opportunities, in relation to its staff, volunteers and customers. - To maintain the confidential information of the organisation and of its patients/customers. - □ To meet time commitments and standards agreed to, except in exceptional circumstances, and to give reasonable notice so other arrangements can be made. - □ To provide referees, as agreed, who may be contacted, and to agree to a Disclosure Barring Service (DBS) check being carried out where necessary.

-bin dis reli is agreement is binding in honour only, is not intended to be legally ading contract between us and may be cancelled at any time at the cretion of either party.
-Neither of us intends any employment ationship to be created either now or at any time in the future.
-In behalf of the CCG:
+This agreement is binding in honour only, is not intended to be legally binding contract between us and may be cancelled at any time at the discretion of either party.
+Neither of us intends any employment relationship to be created either now or at any time in the future.

-Name:

-Signed:

-Date:

-The volun iteer:
+For and on behalf of the ICB:

 Name:

 Signed:

 Date: